NorthernMan54/homebridge-tcc/README.md

 The last part is your Device ID.
 - debug: optional parameter, will return details in log around response from TCC, use full for debugging no response errors.
+- refresh: How often the data is refreshed from the TCC website, in seconds.
+Defaults to 60

 # Roadmap